-The Solid Waste Management Act of 1991 enacted a goal that each municipal solid waste (MSW) region in the State of Tennessee shall reduce the amount of solid waste disposed of at Class I municipal solid waste disposal facilities and incinerators by twenty-five percent (25%) on a per capita basis.
-As an alternative to calculating this goal, regions have the option of using an adjusted economic growth or adjusted population methodology to determine compliance.
+The Solid Waste Management Act of 1991 set a goal that each municipal solid waste (MSW) region in the State of Tennessee shall reduce Class I MSW landfill disposal and incineration by twenty-five percent (25%) since 1995 on a per capita basis.
+If regions do not achieve this reduction, rules allow the Department to use a real-time comparison methodology to determine whether 25% of the MSW generated in the current year was diverted or recycled.